 - Bicycle (plan), electric bicycle, scooter, et cetera

-- Staff parties, staff trips, etc
+- Staff parties, staff trips and so on

 - Travel allowances, declarations, for trips with own transport above the maximum tax-free travel allowance, if these are not taxed at the employee